Lucidkniight/lucid-masks/README.md

 # lucid-masks
 A simple script that adds masks as items.
 Remove your mask with /mask to get the item in your inventory.
-You can then either use the mask item to put it on, or do /mask again to put on the first mask in your inventory.
+You can then either use the mask item to put it on, or do /mask again to put on the first mask in your
 - [preview](https://streamable.com/gid7jj)
 ## Dependencies
  - [qb-core](https://github.com/qbcore-framework/qb-core)